cristianstoichin/proposals/dark_mist_proposal.md

 2. **Risk Scoring Algorithm:** Should the 4 coverage types be weighted equally, or do you have industry-standard weights?
 Can you share sample risk assessment outputs?

-3. **Integration Formats:** Would you prefer the JSON output to match ACORD or ISO standards for easier integration with existing insurance systems?

-4. **Demo Facilities:** Which facility types are most important for pilot customer demos? (auto shops, warehouses, restaurants, etc.)
+3. **Demo Facilities:** Which facility types are most important for pilot customer demos? (auto shops, warehouses, restaurants, etc.)

-5. **Platform Access:** Would you like access to https://admin.short-ly.net now to explore the existing functionality while I work on the insurance features?

 ## 6. VALUE PROPOSITION